rotki/rotki-build/README.md

-# rotki Windows build dependencies
+# rotki build dependencies

-At the moment it contains only TCLTK needed to compile SQLCipher.
+## Build dependencies requires for packaging rotki

+### TCLTK
+Required to compile SQLCIpher on Windows, used in [rotki-pysqlcipher3](https://github.com/rotki/pysqlcipher3)

 The archive was originally pulled from https://bitbucket.org/tombert/tcltk